WaveProp/GmshSDK/README.md

 ## Usage

 This package provides in its `Artifacts.toml` the information required to download a given version of *Gmsh Software Development Toolkit*.
 It then exports the *gmsh* module so that you can interact with the Gmsh API.
+In summary, it is just a convenience tool for interacting with the *Julia API* from *Gmsh*, and all credits go to the *gmsh* developers.
 Basic usage:

 ```julia
 using GmshSDK